kieranajp/colossal/README.md

 * Add support for application config consul-template
 * CI
 * HAProxy
-** Enable default option for type of backedend TCP/HTTP
+  * Enable default option for type of backedend TCP/HTTP
+  * Draining connection
+* Make all hooks executable by default